spattisson/zaproxy/Contributing-Changes.md

 This is work in progress, and has not been agreed upon yet ;)

+It also just covers Eclipse - please update for other IDEs!

 The ZAP branching model is based on http://nvie.com/posts/a-successful-git-branching-model/

 In order to contribute code back to ZAP you will need to: